Install on Self-hosted Kubernetes

 - Sign in to the Kubernetes cluster from a Linux compatible terminal.

-- Create a namespace in the cluster using the following code snippet:Copy
+- Create a namespace in the cluster using the following command:Copy

 kubectl create namespace <owldq>